mconour/nasdaq-scraping/README.md

 * Express
 * Axios

-Use JSON Formatter Chrome extension to view data parsed
+Use JSON Formatter extension to view data parsed